Flavicentin/randompassword-1/README.md

 Google Fonts <br>
 Clipboard.js <br>
 Animate.css <br>
-Bootstrap <br>
 Git / Github <br>
 Javascript ES6 <br>

 ### about this project
+We all make trade offs with our passwords between ease of use and security.
+The goal of this project is to make it easier to create and use unique passwords for every new login.
+<br><br>
+The method for making strong passwords using randomly selected words and inserting a random symbol was inspired by this [computerfile video](https://www.youtube.com/watch?v=3NjQ9b3pgIg).
+<br><br>
+This project was presented at a Hack and Tell event.
+I took a quick poll of a room full of developers and hackers of who uses the same password for everything.
+And, a surprising number of hands went up.
+Everyone needs a better way to create and handle online security!

 ### code
 This frontend project was completed in a week with a small team.
 ES6 modules were used so that contributors could work on it simultaneously without merge conflicts.
-Those modules come together easily: using principles of functional programing the app executes using only a few functions in the [main js](#main.js) file.
+Those modules come together easily: using some of the principles of functional programing the app executes using only a few easy to interpret functions in the [main js](#main.js) file.
 <br>
 The [intro animation](#intro-animation) is a nice visual metaphor for the random-ness of the password that will be generated.